 - See if the library has access to it: Search by Journal Title

 - Results will appear by journal title and databases that contain those articles (holdings)

-- Click on a database that says "fulltext" within the date range of your article
+- Click on a database that has access within the date range of your article

 - Find the article by date, or click the "Search within this publication" option to search by title